quantumgardener/qg.blog/content/notes/Roam Research.md

 tags:
 datetime: 2023-09-27T00:00:00
 ---
-Roam Research is a [[Quartz/notes/Personal knowledge management]] tool that gained significantly in popularity by word-of-mouth in 2020.
+Roam Research is a [[Personal knowledge management]] tool that gained significantly in popularity by word-of-mouth in 2020.
 The key benefit comes from the way it treats blocks of text and [[Backlinks are important]].

 In January 2021 I moved from Roam to [[Obsidian]].